apache/drill/contrib/storage-googlesheets/README.md

 WHERE SCHEMA_NAME LIKE 'googlesheets%'
 ```

+### Implicit Metadata Fields
+GoogleSheets has two implicit metadata fields which are:

+* `_sheets`: This will return a list of sheet (tab) names in a given GS document
+* `_title`: You can also access the file name with the `_title` field.
+Note that the file name is NOT unique and should not be used for querying data.

 Due to rate limits from Google, the tabs are not reported to the `INFORMATION_SCHEMA`.
 However, it is possible to obtain a list of all available tabs with the following query:

 ```sql